 The problem of obesity and inactivity is a public health issue.
 The Board of Directors is keenly aware that it has taken years for this problem to reach its present level and will similarly take years to correct.
-The responsibility for addressing the problem lies not only with the schools and the Arkansas Department of Education (ADE), but with the community and its residents, organizations and agencies.
+TThe responsibility for addressing the problem lies not only with the schools and the Arkansas Department of Division of Elementary and Secondary Education (ADESE), but with the community and its residents, organizations and agencies.
 Therefore, the District shall enlist the support of the larger community to find solutions that improve the health and physical activity of our students.